 Winemaking is another expensive hobby of the rich, according to Jim Wang, founder of personal finance website Wallet Hacks.

 “I have a business acquaintance who is very wealthy, and one of his hobbies is winemaking,” he said.
-“We’re not talking about going to a winery, mixing their vintages and calling it your own blend — that’s actually quite fun and affordable — with your own label.
+“We’re not talking about going to a winery, mixing their vintages and calling it your own blend with your own label.
+That’s actually quite fun and affordable.
 My friend bought land, hired a staff and it was a couple of years until he was actually able to bottle anything.”

 There are many hobbyists who make wine on a more affordable scale.
-However, if you want to start a winery in Napa, it can cost you about $100,000 per acre, according to Forbes.
+If you want to start a winery in Napa, however, it can cost you about $100,000 per acre, according to Forbes.

 Collecting Vintage Cars